 This year's National Services Week, themed "Bridging the gaps", will undoubtedly enhance the knowledge and skills set of members of the services industries in the local economy.
-In my remarks this morning, I shall focus on entrepreneurship but shall also follow on the theme of venture capital financing.
-We have had challenges on both sides as Mr. Maynard has identified- creating investment funds and where these have been established such as Dynamic Equity, there is difficulty finding projects that meet the criteria.
+In my remarks this morning, I shall follow on the theme of venture capital financing.

 Ladies and gentlemen, the global landscape is replete with entrepreneurial success stories - persons deciding to undertake risk with a novel business idea, or simply operating businesses to bring meaningful solutions to some of life's everyday problems and routines.
 These include Amazon, Apple, Hewlett-Packard, Google, even the Rituals coffee shop on our way to work.
 Common brands we are all too familiar with, borne from human creativity and entrepreneurial spirit.